The Shadow in My Eye: Plot

 In 1945, a Royal Air Force (RAF) de Havilland Mosquito strafes a car carrying several bridesmaids while flying over German-occupied Denmark, mistaking it for a German staff vehicle.
 The RAF pilots Pete and Andy learn about the accidental killing of civilians from the Danish Special Operation Executive agent Major Truelson.

 A teenage boy named Henry is traumatized by the strafing incident and loses his ability to speak.
 His parents send him to Copenhagen with the hope of improving his mental health.
 While living in Copenhagen, Henry boards with his cousin Rigmor and her family.
 Henry also becomes acquainted with Rigmor's friend Eva.
-Rigmor and Eva attend the Institut Jeanne d'Arc, a French-language Roman Catholic school run by nuns led by Sister Hanna.
+Rigmor and Eva attend the Institut Jeanne d'Arc, a French-language Catholic school run by nuns led by Sister Hanna.
 Rigmor and Eva help Henry to overcome his trauma including his fear of walking under open skies.

 Meanwhile, a young novice named Sister Teresa struggles with her faith in God.
 In an attempt to prove God's existence, Teresa strikes an illicit romantic relationship with a HIPO officer named Frederik, who works for the German occupation authorities.
 Teresa also teaches Eva and Rigmor's class.

-At the request of the Danish resistance, the Royal Air Force agrees to bomb the Shellhus, the Gestapo headquarters in Copenhagen with the goal of freeing imprisoned resistance members and destroying Gestapo documents.
+At the request of the Danish resistance, the RAF agrees to bomb the Shellhus, the Gestapo headquarters in Copenhagen with the goal of freeing imprisoned resistance members and destroying Gestapo documents.
 The planned Operation Carthage is complicated by the Germans imprisoning several Danish resistance hostages under the roof of the Shellhus.
 The air raid consists of several de Havilland Mosquito fighter-bombers from the RAF, the Royal Australian Air Force, and the Royal New Zealand Air Force, which are escorted by RAF P-51 Mustangs.